eps696/aphantasia/README.md

 `--steps N` sets iterations count.
 100-200 is enough for a starter; 500-1000 would elaborate it more thoroughly.
 `--samples N` sets amount of the image cuts (samples), processed at one step.
 With more samples you can set fewer iterations for similar result (and vice versa).
 200/200 is a good guess.
 NB: GPU memory is mostly eaten by this count (not resolution)!
 `--decay X` (compositional softness), `--colors X` (saturation) and `--contrast X` may be useful, especially for ResNet models (they tend to burn the colors).
-`--sharp X` may be useful to increase sharpness, if the image becomes "myopic" after inducing `decay`. good start is ~0.3. affects other color parameters, better tweak them all together! try `--decay 1.5 --colors 1.3 --contrast 1.1` or `--decay 1.5 --colors 1.5 --contrast 0.9 --sharp 0.3` to see the difference.
+`--sharp X` may be useful to increase sharpness, if the image becomes "myopic" after inducing `decay`. good start is ~0.3. it affects the other color parameters, better tweak them all together! try `--decay 1.5 --colors 1.3 --contrast 1.1` or `--decay 1.5 --colors 1.5 --contrast 0.9 --sharp 0.3` to see the difference.
 `--invert` negates the whole criteria, if you fancy checking "totally opposite".
 `--save_pt myfile.pt` will save FFT parameters, to resume for next query with `--resume myfile.pt`.
 `--fstep N` tells to save every Nth frame (useful with high iterations, default is 1).
 `--verbose` ('on' by default) enables some printouts and realtime image preview.
-* Some tricks with less definite effects:
+* Some experimental tricks with less definite effects:
 `--enhance X` boosts training consistency (of simultaneous samples) and overall progress. good start is ~0.2.
 `--notext X` tries to remove "graffiti" by subtracting plotted text prompt. good start is ~0.1.
 `--noise X` adds some noise to the parameters, possibly making composition less clogged (in a degree).